Skip to main content

 • emotional

-Reviews indicate that while the game presents choices that could significantly impact characters, the emotional effects are fleeting and lack lasting depth, often dissipating within a short time frame.
+Reviews indicate that while the game presents choices that could significantly impact characters, the emotional effects of these decisions are fleeting, lasting only about 30 seconds.
+This diminishes the overall emotional weight and resonance of the narrative.

 • grinding

-Players express a sense of relief when the grinding aspect of the game comes to an end, indicating that it may have detracted from their overall enjoyment of the story.
+Players express a sense of relief when the grinding aspect of the game comes to an end, indicating that the repetitive nature of grinding detracted from their overall enjoyment, particularly in the latter half of the story.

-• “While there were many positives to the first half of the story, I was quite happy when it finally came to a grinding halt.”
+• “While there were many pluses to the first half of the story, I was quite happy when it finally came to a grinding halt.”

 Buy Buried: An Interactive Story